nate-lund/animal-architects/docs/04_bioturbation_review.md

-# Bioturbation Review
+# Conceptual Models

-The central idea of this section and chapter as a whole is to assess the role of animals in soil and landscape development.
+The central idea of this section is to assess the role of animals in soil and landscape development.
 Specifically, to collect evidence for the statement:

 > Animals unintentionally create heterogeneity and homogeneity in soil and landscape development.